va loan network white logo

 • Pinellas County Housing Authority – Veterans Housing Support

-Connects veterans to VA-backed housing resources and affordable rental programs.
+Connects Veterans to VA-backed housing resources and affordable rental programs.

 • St. Petersburg Neighborhood Housing Services – Homebuyer Assistance for Veterans

-Offers grants and loans to help veterans purchase homes in St. Petersburg.
+Offers grants and loans to help Veterans purchase homes in St. Petersburg.

 • Homes for Heroes – St. Petersburg Chapter

-Discounts on real estate services for veterans and first responders.
+Discounts on real estate services for Veterans and first responders.

 VA Loan Eligibility Criteria